Lanigithub/OOP_C-_JAVA_APEX_PYTHON/README.md

   static void Main(string[] args)
   {
-    Addition myAdd = new Addition(); // Create an addition object Multiplication myMult= new Multiplication() ; careat a multiplication object
+    Addition myAdd = new Addition(); // Create an addition object Multiplication myMult= new Multiplication() ;   // create a multiplication object

     myAdd.operation();  // Call the abstract method from the abstatct class inherited by addition class mymult.operation(); //  Call the abstract method from the abstatct class inherited by Multiplication class